RobTrew/prelude-jxa/Applescript and Javascript parallel functions/takeWhileR.md

 -- takeWhileR :: (a -> Bool) -> [a] -> [a]
 on takeWhileR(p, xs)
     set bln to false
-    tell mReturn(p)
+    set blnText to (class of xs) is text tell mReturn(p)
         set lng to length of xs
         repeat with i from lng to 1 by -1